brenomatos/code-practice/README.md

 2 3 2
 ```
 The first line will disclose number of vertices v and edges e, respectively.
 The
 next e lines will disclose the edges of the graph.
+For the algorithms that only
+work with undirected graphs, the input file only needs to describe the edge once.

 # Compiling
 All programs must be compiled as follows: